 Moreover, having little appreciation for solitude, Fido could occupy his time and manage his frustration by chewing on everything that comes his way.

 Greedy/gluttonous: This pet is a great foodie who will never miss a good treat.
-This will be very valuable for education because the food will be an incredible motivation to attract the dog's attention and especially to maintain his concentration and his enthusiasm to listen.
+This will be very valuable for education because the food will be an incredible motivation to attract the dog's attention and especially to maintain his concentration and enthusiasm to listen.

 Despite this certain advantage, it will be a question of taking care to use treats sparingly, offering this wonderful doggie a quality diet, and avoiding giving him food outside meals.

-Watchdog : Sheepdogs are by definition quiet guardians because they are very close and protective of their social group.
+Watchdog : Sheepdogs are quiet guardians because they are very close and protective of their social group.
 Even though this dear Australian canine is not the most dissuasive of shepherds, he will still be keen to protect his group.